-The final grade awarded for a qualification represents an aggregation of a learner's performance across the two components.
+The final grade awarded for a qualification represents an aggregation of a learner's performance across the three components.
+A higher performance in some components may be balanced by a lower outcome in others.

 The UMS is used to convert learners' component 'raw' marks into uniform marks.
 This is done in order to standardise marks from one series to another.
-For example, a learner who just achieves a Level 2 Pass in an internal component one year will receive the same uniform mark as a learner achieving that same component grade the following year, regardless of their raw marks.
+For example, a learner who just achieves a Level 2 Pass in an internal component one series will receive the same uniform mark as a learner achieving that same component grade the following series, regardless of their raw marks.